RN to BS in Nursing Program Course Descriptions

 NURS4120.
 Leadership in Nursing /Capstone (3)

 Focuses on the leadership and management skills required to function at a high level of performance for the BS in Nursing role.
 Leadership theories, concepts and styles will be explored.
 Skills needed for functioning within collaborative work teams will be emphasized.
 Effective communication and strategies to manage conflict will be examined along with ways to maintain a safe physical, emotional, and culturally appropriate environment for patients and coworkers.
-Incorporates student reflection on their educational and professional development in relation to each of the institutional outcomes of Northwest Nazarene University.
-A leadership skills development plan which addresses NNU's institutional outcomes will be required.
+Incorporates student reflection of individual educational and professional development.
 Prerequisite: NURS4110, NURS4111, NURS4112, NURS4113, NURS4114, NURS4115, NURS4116, NURS4117, NURS4118, NURS4119.